colincam/chef-web-docs/doctools/dtags_readme.md

 ## Keep reusable text but get rid of include files

 We think the solution is to get rid of include files but keep the idea of structured, shared content.
-All that was needed was a bit of new tooling to make it practical to manage the shared blocks of text without using include files.
+All that's needed is a bit of tooling to make it practical to manage the shared blocks of text inline.

 Our tool is called `dtags` and it gets rid of include files but retains the ability to reuse content.